SAGA AAR: Late Romans vs Goths

 Last week we played a game of SAGA, the fast paced Dark Age wargame.
 We both used our armies from the late ancients.
 Barend commanded his Romans while I lead the rebellious Goths.

-Battleboard, here you see the Gothic one.
+Every faction in SAGA has a unique Battleboard, here you see the Gothic one. |

 Because the dice are quite limited you always have to make compromises: Am I going to activate lots of men, or am I going to activate a single unit and give them as many bonusses as possible?